ComposeCode/RHEL7-RHCE-course-helper/chapter12/section12-1.md

 ### Understanding Databases, DBMS and MariaDB

 - MariaDB is an open source relational database.
 A database is a structured repository of data that is accessed and administered by management software, such as MariaDB.
-Databases created with MariaDB use the relational model to identify the database structure and data storage, organizaiton and handling.
+Databases created with MariaDB use the relational model to identify the database structure and data storage, organization and handling.
 A relational database uses a table-based format.

 - A database is a structure collection of data, which is comprised of facts and figures of something and can be processed to generate meaningful results.